systbiol/reports/2016_February/constitution.md

 #### Section 1.
 The funds and properties of the Society under the control of the
 Trustees shall be designated collectively as the reserve fund.
-A part of the reserve fund may, with the approval of the Council, be returned annually to the Executive Vice President and Treasurer for the conduct of the Society’s business including student awards.
+A part of the reserve fund may, with the approval of the Council, be returned annually to the Executive Vice President and Treasurer for the conduct of the Society's business including student awards.

 #### Section 2.
 All moneys received from Life Members and Patrons in consideration of